fredrik01/ts/README.md

 	2021-05-26 20:08:23         1m25s         3m57s
 	Now                        10m23s        14m20s

-Show timestamps from all stopwatches in the same list
+Show timestamps from all or some stopwatches in the same list

+	ts show -combine

+Print all lists

-	ts combine
+	ts show -all

 Reset

 	ts reset
 	ts reset sleep
-	ts reset-all
+	ts reset -all

-Run `ts` for all commands.
+Run `ts` for all commands and options

 ## Installation